-- Use aspects of your identity – such as your sexual orientation, gender identity or race — as a way to put you down or control you?
+- Use aspects of your identity, like your sexual orientation, gender identity, or race, to put you down or control you?

 - At times apologize, promise to make changes, be a better partner, and affirm that they love you and would never hurt you?

 - Make all the money-related decisions, deny you access to money, or make you account for all the money you have or earn?

 - Joke about or threaten to use a weapon against you or someone you care about?

 - Frequently accuse you of having affairs, or display other kinds of unreasonable jealousy?